Static routing table

 Standard scripts are used to modify the behavior of the static routing.
 It allows for the prioritization of routes, load sharing amongst multiple endpoints, or the modification of some call parameters.
 It can be enabled on any system in just a few steps.
 The following is a list of Scripts supported today:

-- Simple routing (simple_routing.rb): Script used for the static routing table
+- Simple routing (simple_routing.rb): Script used for the static routing table, and supports priority and weight routing per route or NAP.

 - NAP priority routing (nap_priority_routing.rb): This script routes calls according to a priority setting of outgoing NAPs.
 Each NAP has its own priority setting.
 The [:prio] field column needs to be added in the NAPs page.
 A smaller [:prio] value has more priority.
 If more than 1 route matches, the route with the lowest NAP priority will be selected first.
 There is an improvement to this script using the nap_group_weight_load_balancer.rb filter.